waylonggggg/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete_s 2` deletes the 2nd person in the student list.
 * `find Betsy` followed by `delete_s 1` deletes the 1st person in the results of the `find` command.

+### Deleting a CCA : `delete_c`

+Deletes the specified CCA from the list of CCAs.

+Format: `delete_c INDEX`

+* Deletes the CCA at the specified `INDEX`.
+* The index refers to the index number shown in the displayed CCA list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Unlike student list, the CCA list will always show all CCAs.

+Examples:
+* `delete_c 2` deletes the 2nd CCA in the CCA list.

 ### Clearing all entries : `clear`